vijay1234567890123/Ex.No.8/README.md

 **Basic Prompt:**

-A rainy night street with lights and reflections.
+A person walking on a street at night in the rain with street lights.

 ---